sankalpsrv/Schematise/README.md

 [] Work on representing knowledge graphs, and identify further Natural Language Processing tasks.

-[] Identify a way to benchmark or validate the performance of an LLM
+[] Identify a way to benchmark or validate the performance of an LLM.

+[] Draft a disclaimer for the app to show users.

+[] Select copyright license.